bluurryy/bump-scope/README.md

 Growing allocations other than the most recent one will require a new allocation and the old memory block becomes wasted space.
 Shrinking or deallocating allocations other than the most recent one does nothing, which means wasted space.

-A bump allocator does not *require* `deallocate` or `shrink` to free memory.
+A bump allocator does not require `deallocate` or `shrink` to free memory.
-After all, memory will be reclaimed when exiting a scope or calling `reset`.
+After all, memory will be reclaimed when exiting a scope, calling `reset` or dropping the `Bump`.
 You can wrap a bump allocator in a type that makes `deallocate` and `shrink` a no-op using `WithoutDealloc` and `WithoutShrink`.
 ```rust
 use bump_scope::{ Bump, WithoutDealloc };